Surgical Case Library

 Skin & Soft Tissue

-Acrochordons/papillomas constitute common benign neoplasms encountered in daily clinical practice.
-The term gi...
+<p style="text-align: justify;">Acrochordons/papillomas constitute common benign neoplasms encountered in dail...

 Giant and solitary cutaneous papillomas in the lumbar area are a rare clinical entity with few reports in the international literature.